madebits/madebits.github.io/blog/2015/2015-07-17-VirtualBox-Disk-Encryption.md

 IMedium {4afe423b-43e0-e9d0-82e8-ceb307940dda}
 ```

 After this the `.vdi` file was corrupted and could not be booted anymore.
-Attaching it to another VM showed it as being unallocated and I reported this as a [bug](https://www.virtualbox.org/ticket/14496).
+Attaching it to another VM showed it as being unallocated and I reported this as a [bug](https://www.virtualbox.org/ticket/14496), which is now fixed.
 If you play with these features make sure you make a backup of `.vdi` file before.

 ##Ubuntu 14.04 Host Installation